 I played the scarecrow in my elementary school’s rendition of Wizard of Oz.
-One of the best parts was when my fellow sixth grade Tin Man and Dorothy and I cantered across the stage as we chanted “Lions, Tigers and Bears … oh my!”
+One of the best parts was when my fellow sixth grade Tin Man, Dorothy and I cantered across the stage as we chanted “Lions, Tigers and Bears … oh my!”
 Tales of my performance still echo through the hallowed halls of Fairlawn Elementary School.

 Why am I telling you this?
 The challenge of scaling a company to the next phase is scary.
 The first phase is about hustling your way to a real product, stable of customers and small team.
 But, you have to change your approach to continue growing.
 The business needs outstrip founder heroics.
 This is where setting and articulating a broader mission, values and strategy becomes critical — a la Missions, Strategies, and Values … Oh My!

 At Bronto, we ran into this scaling problem when we were doing $3m in sales.
 Someone suggested we read Beyond Entrepreneurship by Jim Collins (he also wrote Good to Great and Built to Last).
-The book is targeted for leaders of successful small businesses that struggle to move past the initial successes.
+The book is targeted to leaders of successful small businesses who struggle to move past the initial successes.
 That’s where we were.
 The crux of the book is to add a vision framework in order to empower your team and scale beyond founder heroics.
-I was very skeptical mumbo jumbo corporate voodoo, at first — but, I am now a believer.
+I was very skeptical of this mumbo jumbo corporate voodoo, at first — but, I am now a believer.
 It was one of the reasons we were able to grow from $3m to $50m, over the ensuing years.

 “Repetitio mater studiorum est” is Latin for repetition is the mother of learning.
 This is true.
 At Bronto, I started every presentation with the same vision framework slide (the first one below.)
 Inevitably, the team would moan, like teenagers asked to clean their room for the third time.
 But, their boredom was great!
 Everyone deeply understood who we were and what we were trying to accomplish.
 This emboldened us under a common direction.